GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 - Failing to inform customers about automated processing

 The good news: the APD takes a proportionate approach.
-It does not expect a five-person business to have the compliance infrastructure of a multinational — but it does expect a genuine, documented effort.
-A basic register of processing activities and proper supplier contracts go a long way.
+It does not expect a five-person business to have the compliance infrastructure of a multinational, but it does expect a genuine, documented effort.
+A basic register of processing activities and proper supplier contracts go a long way to demonstrating good faith in the event of a check.

 A practical starting point